 A document that shows research results on a specific topic from the author’s analytical, interpretative, or critical perspective that presents an innovation with pedagogical implications.
 This type of article may include: theoretical considerations, pedagogical context, findings, discussion, context, etc. Authors are encouraged to include graphic aids.
 It should contain original sources.

-A document resulting from a critical revision of literature related to a specific topic.
-This kind of article is derived from research in which published or non-published research results in a scientific field are analyzed, systematized, and integrated in order to inform readers of the latest tendencies and developments.
+This is a document resulting from a critical revision of literature related to a specific topic.
+This kind of article is derived from research in which published or non-published research results in a scientific field are analysed, systematised, and integrated in order to inform readers of the latest trends and developments.

-Critical, analytical review, should provide some context for the work under consideration.
-This doesn’t have to be extensive, not more than 2000 words, but should answer basic questions an informed reader.
-Always be specific.
-Provide evidence to back up your opinions.
+A critical, analytical review which should provide some context for the work under consideration.
+This does not have to be extensive, no more than 2000 words, but should answer basic questions posed by an informed reader.
+Always be specific and provide evidence to back up your opinions.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.